IBM/raven-large-language-models/README.md

+# I-RAVEN-X

+This repository contains the generation of the I-RAVEN-X dataset as well as the LLM and LRM experiments of the two papers:
+### Giacomo Camposampiero*, Michael Hersche*, Roger Wattenhofer, Abu Sebastian and Abbas Rahimi, "Can Large Reasoning Models do Analogical Reasoning under Perceptual Uncertainty?" [[Preprint]]()
-# Towards Learning to Reason: Comparing LLMs with Neuro-Symbolic on Arithmetic Relations in Abstract Reasoning
+### Michael Hersche, Giacomo Camposampiero, Roger Wattenhofer, Abu Sebastian and Abbas Rahimi, "Towards Learning to Reason: Comparing LLMs with Neuro-Symbolic on Arithmetic Relations in Abstract Reasoning" [[NEURMAD workshop at AAAI'2025]](https://openreview.net/pdf?id=F90YO0MacL)

-### Michael Hersche, Giacomo Camposampiero, Roger Wattenhofer, Abu Sebastian and Abbas Rahimi [[Paper]](https://arxiv.org/abs/2412.05586)

 <div align="center">
   <img src='figs/main_figure.png' width="90%"/>
 </div>

-This repository contains the generation of the I-RAVEN-X dataset as well as the LLM experiments.
  Please refer to the [ARLC codebase](https://github.com/IBM/abductive-rule-learner-with-context-awareness) for the NeSy experiments on I-RAVEN and I-RAVEN-X.

 ## Build the Environment 🛠️